About Us

 - Inclusion – Inclusion refers to the intentional effort of creating environments in which all individuals or groups can feel welcomed, respected, empowered and valued.
 It is also an effort to cultivate leaders at all levels to fully participate in the Museum’s work with equal agency.

-- Forge meaningful and mutually beneficial relationships with diverse individuals and organizations in the community, including local BIPOC, LGBTQ+, and disability advocacy groups, which will help ensure that all visitors feel welcome, valued and heard in the Museum community.
+- Forges meaningful and mutually beneficial relationships with diverse individuals and organizations in the community, including local BIPOC, LGBTQ+, and disability advocacy groups, which will help ensure that all visitors feel welcome, valued and heard in the Museum community.

-- Diversify NMOA’s Board, leadership, staff and volunteers at all levels.
+- Diversifies NMOA’s Board, leadership, staff and volunteers at all levels.
 These efforts will include the implementation of more equitable hiring and retention practices, the expansion of job qualifications and recruitment strategies to reach diverse candidates, and public transparency about the membership of our Board of Trustees and senior management team.

-- Create zero-tolerance policies regarding racism and microaggressions that arise within our institution and in our work with the public.
+- Creates zero-tolerance policies regarding racism and microaggressions that arise within our institution and in our work with the public.
 These policies will be implemented through a timely and thorough complaint process followed by necessary corrective actions.

 Financial Information